bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

  at $10.

 Coming up with other examples where :math:`A > 0` but :math:`\text{lift} < 0` and
-other related combinations is not to difficult.
+other related combinations is not too difficult.
 The reason why we got such different values for :math:`A` and :math:`\text{lift}` is because :math:`C_{X=0}, C_{X=1}` are not independent of :math:`X`.
-That is the treatment is not independent of the customer.
+That is, the treatment is not independent of the customer.
 In the above example, we put all the high value customers in the treatment group while putting the low value ones in the control group.